rianders/photo-vector-search/README.md

 # Photo Vector Search

 Photo Vector Search is a Python-based CLI tool that allows you to index and search for similar images using advanced AI models.
-It uses Ollama for image embedding generation and ChromaDB for efficient vector storage and retrieval.
+It uses Ollama's LLaVA-Phi3 model for image embedding generation and description, and ChromaDB for efficient vector storage and retrieval.

 ## Features

 - Index photos from a specified directory
-- Search for similar photos using a query image
+- Search for similar photos using a query image or text
+- Examine individual images, including their AI-generated descriptions
 - View similar images using your default image viewer
+- Regenerate descriptions for individual images
 - Clear or delete the vector store
-- Utilizes Ollama's AI models for image embedding generation
+- Utilizes Ollama's LLaVA-Phi3 model for image understanding and text processing
 - Efficient vector storage and retrieval using ChromaDB
 - Cross-platform compatibility using pathlib